Why Is Heroin So Addictive?

 Addictive Properties of Heroin

-Heroin is known for its highly addictive nature.
-All opioid addictions – including that of heroin – stem from the mechanism of action these drugs have in the brain.
+Throughout the history of its use, heroin has been known for its highly addictive nature.
+All opioid addictions stem from the mechanism of action these drugs have in the brain.
 Heroin is a chemically modified version of its morphine precursor substance.
 When the drug is ingested, it rushes to the brain where enzymes convert it back into morphine before it attaches to sites on the surface of neural cells called opioid receptors.
 Opioid receptors are located throughout the body including the brain stem, spinal cord, and along the digestive track.

 When docked with these receptors, morphine initiates a chain of events, eventually triggering the release of dopamine.
 Dopamine is a neurotransmitter that imparts many of the pleasurable feelings associated with heroin.
 In fact, dopamine is related to the addictive qualities of many drugs because it mediates the rewarding, pleasurable sensations that condition the user to engage in the behavior again and again.

-As someone seeks to continually achieve and maintain the intense heroin high over time, they will find themselves requiring larger amounts or more potent or pure heroin to accomplish this.
+As someone seeks to continually achieve and maintain their intense highs over time, they will find themselves requiring larger amounts or more potent or pure heroin to accomplish this.
 This is called tolerance.
 It develops over time as the brain acclimates to a persistently elevated opioid drug influence, resulting in a situation wherein certain brain cells will not respond as robustly to opioid receptor stimulation, releasing diminishing amount of dopamine with repeated use.

 With a perceived physiologic need for more heroin, drug-seeking behavior and compulsive drug use often begin.
 More time, effort, and energy will be necessary to maintain this level of use.
 Largely, this is fueled by both: